-In a new memorandum, the White House issued a series of guiding principles that organizations should consider when drafting AI regulations, while making it clear that any adopted regulations should not hamper AI innovation.
+In a memorandum released on Jan.
+7, 2020, the White House presented a series of guiding principles that organizations should consider when drafting AI regulations, while making it clear that any adopted regulations should not hamper AI innovation.

-The memo, the draft of which was released Jan.
-7, highlights 10 policy considerations that should guide government agencies in the development and deployment of AI regulations.
+The memo highlights 10 policy considerations that should guide government agencies in the development and deployment of AI regulations.
 It notes that the use of AI by the federal government falls outside the scope of the memo.

-The document shows that the White House understands AI will have a huge impact socially and economically, and that the government is attempting to embrace the reality of AI.
+The document shows that the White House understands AI will have a huge impact socially and economically, and that the government is attempting to embrace the reality of AI, according to an analyst.

 AI is "simply set of technology tools, what you have to regulate is the use of those tools," said Alan Pelz-Sharpe, founder of Deep Analysis.

 Regulating AI is considerably harder than defining telecom standards such as CDMA (code division multiple access) or GSM (global system for mobile communication), he said.

 "Over time, there will have to be consideration of tax and employment impacts from AI as jobs are automated.
 Similarly, there will have to be consideration of the ownership and responsibility of decisions made by AI," he continued.
 "The goal is to start somewhere, and though lax, [the memo] does achieve that."

 The guiding principles for agencies crafting AI regulations include: public trust in AI, public participation, scientific integrity and information quality, risk assessment and management, flexibility, fairness and non-discrimination, disclosure and transparency, safety and security, and interagency coordination.